SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 To manage such scenarios, the client shall treat each client configuration independently, even if they share the same issuer.
 This typically requires the client to keep track of the client configuration chosen by the user during an OAuth flow, instead of tracking the authorization server, as seen in typical mix-up attacks.
 For example, the client might store a unique identifier for each client configuration in the user's session, or assign each client configuration a distinct redirection URI.
 This allows the client to reliably distinguish between client configurations, retrieve the correct client registration information for token requests, and access the intended protected resources.

-Attackers can exploit this setup to mount a mix-up attack, by targeting the honeset authorization server from an honest client configuration using an attacker-controlled authorization server from an attacker-controlled client configuration.
+Attackers can exploit this setup to mount a mix-up attack, by targeting the honest authorization server from an honest client configuration using an attacker-controlled authorization server from an attacker-controlled client configuration.
 The attack steps are similar to the original mix-up attack described in the initial paragraphs of {{Section 4.4.1 of !RFC9700}}.
 For details on this attack vector, see "Cross-app OAuth Account Takeover" (COAT) and "Cross-app OAuth Request Forgery" (CORF) from Section 4.2 of {{research.cuhk}}.

 #### Countermeasures {#ReloadedCountermeasure}